MiniDataAPI Spec

 .xtra()

 If we set fields within the .xtra function to a particular value, then indexing is also filtered by those.
 This applies to every database method except for record creation.
 This makes it easier to limit users (or other objects) access to only things for which they have permission.
+This is a one-way operation, once set it can’t be undone for a particular table object.

-For example, if we query all our records below without setting values v ia the .xtra function, we can see todos for everyone.
+For example, if we query all our records below without setting values via the .xtra function, we can see todos for everyone.
 Pay special attention to the id values of all three records, as we are about to filter most of them away.

 todos()